 Skills to Highlight on Your Resume

-Before we get into the skills and knowledge required for a full-stack developer, it’s important to understand what “stack” means.
 A tech stack is the collection of technologies a company uses to build an application.
 Typically, a stack includes one or more programming languages, libraries, servers, databases, frameworks, and developer tools.

 Tech companies often discuss the components of their tech stack.
 Some even use their stack to attract potential employees.
 So it’s advisable that you do your own research to figure out the tech stack for companies you’re interested in applying to.
 Then, once you know what they are, compare them with your skillset.

-Since the role of a full stack developer is so versatile, you need a variety of skills to make it big in this career.
+You'll rely on a variety of skills to make it big in this career.
 Here are some skills which are simply indispensable for a full stack developer.
 Make sure you master these skills and be sure to include them on your resume.